Abner Cotto

 Abner Cotto Román (born August 10, 1987) is a Puerto Rican professional boxer who currently competes in the lightweight division.
 He is a member of the Cotto family, which has produced a professional world champion and multiple amateur medalists.
-As an amateur, Cotto represented Puerto Rico in international competition.
+As an amateur, Cotto has represented Puerto Rico in international competitions.
 The pugilist compiled several national championships and recognitions, including his division's silver medal at the 2007 Pan American Games.